Koteka: Tribal identification

+Discouragement of usage

-In 1971–1972, the Indonesian New Order government launched "Operasi Koteka" ("Operation Penis Gourd") which consisted primarily of trying to encourage the people to wear shorts and shirts because such clothes were considered more "modern."
-But the people did not have changes of clothing, did not have soap, and were unfamiliar with the care of such clothing, so the unwashed clothing caused skin diseases.
+In 1971–1972, the Indonesian New Order government launched "Operasi Koteka" ("Operation Koteka") which consisted primarily of trying to encourage the people to wear shorts and shirts because such clothes were considered more "modern."
+However the people did not have changes of clothing, did not have soap, and were unfamiliar with the care of such clothing, so the unwashed clothing caused skin diseases.
 There were also reports of men wearing the shorts as hats and the women using the dresses as carrying bags.

 Eventually, the campaign was abandoned.
 Nevertheless, shirts and pants are required in government buildings, and children are required to wear them in school.
+As of 2019, it is estimated that only 10% highland population (in Central Papua and Highland Papua) regularly uses koteka, and it is only used during a cultural festival or as a souvenir.

 Phallocrypts

 Phallocrypts are decorative penis sheaths worn in parts of New Guinea during traditional ceremonies.
 They are usually made out of gourds or woven fibers and decorated with feathers, beads, cowry shells, and small metal ornaments.
-The most elaborate phallocrypts are sold to tourists as souvenirs and are not usually representative of ones actually used in ceremonies.
+The most elaborate phallocrypts are sold to tourists as souvenirs and are not usually representative of ones used in ceremonies.

 Use in other regions

+The namba worn by some tribes in central Vanuatu is closely related to the koteka.
+It was also worn by the Kanak people of New Caledonia.

 Some native tribes in South America and Africa have used penis sheaths.

-Penis sheaths were sometimes worn by ancient Romans.
-Roman singers often wore penis sheaths because they believed that doing so would help to preserve their voices.
-Penis sheaths were also worn by slaves and others to avoid sex.